 Including and Addressing: What do we need to address?
-During a meeting one of our black students shared about some of her experiences early into college, which opened the eyes of all our students.
+During a meeting one of our students of color shared about some of her experiences early into college, which opened the eyes of all our students.
 We had a focus group with a good group of our students of African descent to listen and hear from them and see what next steps we could all take.
 Some of our topics during our main meeting have tried to touch on some of these issues.

 How can we increase diversity in those who are LEADING?

 Upfront and behind the scenes: We want the students we represent to have a voice into things and be heard.
-We want to hear their opinion in bigger things,like on the topics we address, or in the smaller things, like the t-shirt we order for our organization.
+We want to hear their opinion in bigger things, like on the topics we address, or in the smaller things, like the t-shirt we order for our organization.
 We hope them to lead in positions that help shape the organization.
-All areas need shaping, but specifically in our main meeting, social media, outreach and as bible study leaders.
+All areas need shaping, but specifically in our main meeting, social media, outreach and as leaders.
 Will students regularly see students leading who look like them, so they would want to lead and have a voice in our organization?

 Some books we have read: